DanMurigu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Gives execution permission to the owner group owner and others Gives permission to users only
-Gives permission to the owner to read write and execute and the group read and execute and users to write and execute
+Gives permission to the owner to read write and execute and the group read and execute and users to write and execute Changes the mode of hello to Ollehs mode